 - Cut the foil in a circular motion so just enough of it is around the capsule.

 - Tuck the foil under the border of the capsule so it won’t fall down and keep the coffee inside.
-Use only the strict necessary quantity to keep the aluminium foil firm and taught, nothing more or the machine could have issues.
+Use only the strict necessary quantity to keep the aluminum foil firm and taught, nothing more or the machine could have issues.

 That’s about it.
 It should work most of the time.
 We say “most of the time” because machines are a bit fickle when working both with Nespresso compatible capsules and even more with reused original ones.
 We had more than one occurrence of the reused capsule not being punched, brewing then just hot water, or being crushed instead of punched, causing an extremely weak cup of coffee to be issued.
 And a blocked machine.

-Have a try with different types of aluminium foil.
+Have a try with different types of aluminum foil.
 Some may work better than others.
 Some may fall quite easily and leave your machine filled with ground coffee (not something you want to explain to the tech support).
 We never had similar issues with original or compatible capsules, just with reused one.

 How many times can a Nespresso capsule be reused?